Exploring Identities with Elijah Jackson LSW

-Listen in on Episode 5 featuring Elijah Jackson, LSW (Licensed Social Worker), and co-hosts Kira Yakubov, LMFT (Founder and Lead Therapist), and Daniela Galdi (Health & Wellness Professional and HYR Podcast Producer).
+FIRST STEPS… Listen in on Heal Your Roots Wellness’ first podcast episode featuring Kira Yakubov, LMFT (Founder and Lead Therapist), Aran Ploshansky (HYRW Director of Growth & Marketing), and Daniela Galdi (Health & Wellness Professional and HYR Podcast Producer).

 Elijah Jackson 0:02